GIVE IT TO THE WATER A Lammas Grief Tending Gathering, Tuesday 4th August 7:30pm

 • Gentle somatic grounding and grief tending practices

-• Seasonal reflections connected to grief, remembrance, and the Summer Solstice
+• Seasonal reflections connected to grief, remembrance, and the Lammas festival

 • Community ritual and offering to the sea